paulmorrishill/FluentSimulator/README.md

 Request Body:
 ```

-You can also access the unexpected requests via the `UnexpectedRequests` property on the simulator instance.
+You can also access the unexpected requests via the `UnexpectedRequests` property on the `UnexpectedRequestException` instance.

 ```c#
 try